Alphan Eşeli

 Alphan Eseli (Turkish: [Alphan Eşeli]); born March 7, 1973, is a Turkish film director, screenwriter, producer, and photographer.
-Eseli's critically acclaimed first feature film The Long Way Home (2013) has won the Fipresci Prize and the Golden Zenith Award at the 37th Montreal World Film Festival as well as the Best New Talent Award at the 7th Hong Kong Asian Film Festival.
+Eseli's critically acclaimed first feature film The Long Way Home (2013) won the Fipresci Prize and the Golden Zenith Award at the 37th Montreal World Film Festival as well as the Best New Talent Award at the 7th Hong Kong Asian Film Festival.

 He is the co-founder of ISTANBUL’74 and produced the first Istanbul International Arts and Culture Festival founded by Liberatum and Pablo Ganguli.

 Early life and education

 Eşeli was born in Ankara, Turkey.
 His father worked as a diplomat for the Turkish government.
 Soon after, they moved to Munich, Germany where he spent his childhood.
 His early influences about cinema were formed here.
 After graduating from college, Eşeli moved to New York City to study film.
 He graduated from the New York Institute of Technology with a Master of Arts in filmmaking.